jvk36/HEDGE-FUND-TRACKING-13F-Automation/README.md

 a) convert_all_text_to_csv_with_labels.py: The script takes the folder containing the text documents and returns a csv file with title, body, and label as columns.
 The quarterly reports from all the hedge fund documents from the past decade are consolidated into a single file.
 This will be the dataset used for fine-tuning.

-fine_tune_model_using_labels.py: It fine tunes the BART model facebook/bart-large-cnn to create an optimized model for 13F Reports summary using the jkv53/13F_Reports_with_labels dataset in the Hugging Face Hub.
+b) fine_tune_model_using_labels.py: It fine tunes the BART model facebook/bart-large-cnn to create an optimized model for 13F Reports summary using the jkv53/13F_Reports_with_labels dataset in the Hugging Face Hub.
    NOTE: The model is not yet created successfully, as it seems to need a GPU/TPU with large